What is the purpose of MAVEN?

 How long will the MAVEN mission last?

-The primary science mission for MAVEN is designed to be one Earth-year.
+The primary science mission for MAVEN is designed to be one Earth-year (through October 2015).
 MAVEN carries enough fuel to extend its science mission for an additional 29 months and then another six years in a higher orbit, chosen to conserve fuel.
+In June 2015, the MAVEN mission was extended through September of 2016.
+This will bring the MAVEN mission cycle in synch with the wider planetary mission review process, planned in 2016, that will determine future mission extensions.

 Will MAVEN ever crash into Mars?